TCU-ClassifAI/classifAI-engine/docs/configuration.md

 5 3 * * * find /home/classgpu/classifAI-engine/src/raw_audio/ -mtime +3 -type f -delete
 # This will delete all files in the raw_audio directory that are older than 3 days, every day at 3:05 AM
 ```

+## Supervisor

+The server uses Supervisor to manage the Redis queue worker.
+The configuration file is located at `/etc/supervisor/supervisord.conf`.

+More information about Supervisor can be found in the [Supervisor documentation](http://supervisord.org/).